August Alsina is back and better than ever!

 5. FLY FAR

 In this day and age, I’m all about listening to music that is uplifting.
-With that being said, “Fly Far” is the type of song that will make you think that you can escape all the troubles of the world.
+With that being said, “Fly Far” is the type of song that will make you think that you can escape all of your troubles.

-“Fly Far” isn’t only uplifting, it also features a lively beat that almost feels replenishing to listen to, bohemian vibes, and melodies that are truly remarkable (The melodies that you hear on the song are the best thing about it).
+“Fly Far” isn’t only uplifting, it also features a lively beat, bohemian vibes, and melodies that are truly remarkable (The melodies that you hear on the song are the best thing about it).
 All in all, I just love what “Fly Far” does to my soul.

 “Sincerely” might f**k around and make you tear up.

-August Alsina uses “Sincerely” as an opportunity to let his nieces know that he’s going to be there for them through thick and thin.
+August Alsina created “Sincerely” to let his nieces know that he’s going to be there for them through thick and thin (His nieces lost their mother a few years ago).
 Though I do think there are songs on The Product III: StateofEMERGEncy that slap more, I just feel like “Sincerely” is too beautiful of a song to not acknowledge.

 3. RRR (REAL RECOGNIZE REAL)